frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/taxes.md

 **Duration: 3:00**

 This video walks you through setting up tax accounts in the Chart of Account.
 Based on the taxation rules, you can create multiple sales and purchase tax templates in ERPNext.
-Having tax templates in places will make your transactions entries very efficient.